Kintiru/blog/_posts/en/statistics/AP Statistics/2023-01-16-AP Statistics Chapter 8.md

 > The real definition is different: the boundaries of the acceptance region of the test. [^1] {: .prompt-warning}

+`Standard Error` : Variability across samples of a population (sampling distribution).

+> `Standard Error` is used when population parameter is unknown.
+>
+> `Standard Deviation` describes variability within a sample, while `Standard Error` describes variability across samples.
+{: .prompt-info}

 ## Interpretaton of Confidence Interval

 We are `C%` of confident that the interval from `a` to `b` would capture `parameter in context`